kapouer/sharpie/README.md

 A simple connect middleware that fetch and resize images using pipes.

-It supports a limited subset of `sharp` options, that can be given as query parameters or as defaults when initializing the middleware:
+It supports a limited subset of [sharp options](http://sharp.dimens.io) that can be given as query parameters or as defaults when initializing the middleware:

 * format
-  png, jpeg, ... all pipe-supported sharp formats
+  png, jpeg, webp, raw
 * rs
   w:452,h=123,min
   w:452,h=123,max